 This original design is a great examples of Louie's unique merger of contemporary themes and traditional Coast Salish design.
 Here Blue Jay is captured at the moment he finally let's go of the trivial matters associated with his daily grind - a moment that sometimes takes human beings 3 or 4 days of vacation to achieve.
 This phone case reminds us of the importance of self-care.

-This case is made with real cedar that is cut and high resolution printed with multiple layers of protective coating - all lovingly crafted in our Seattle studio.
+This beautiful case is made with real maple that is cut and high resolution printed with multiple layers of protective coating - all lovingly crafted in our Seattle studio.
 It includes a matte black plastic bumper that snaps into place perfectly, providing an added layer of protection for your phone.

 *Since this case is 100% real authentic wood, the images seen above are representations of the wood.
 Actual wood grain, patterns and knots will vary with each individual case.
 Your case is unlike anyone else’s in the world, literally.

 Louie Gong (Nooksack), founder of Eighth Generation, is a self-taught artist who was raised by his grandparents in the Nooksack tribal community in northwest Washington.
 He got his start by painting cultural art on shoes, but realized that creating one-of-a-kind pieces did not provide a sustainable pathway to success, and began applying his artwork to accessibly-priced products.
 Louie’s unique style merges traditional Coast Salish art with influences from his mixed heritage and urban environment to create work that resonates widely across communities and cultures.